Posted on 21 Mar 2014

 There are, however, some downsides to German Volume Training.

-The sheer volume of this routine will leave you sore as f*ck, to the extent that moving your body to do anything becomes a chore.
+The sheer volume of this routine will leave you sore as fuck, to the extent that moving your body to do anything becomes a chore.

-So ensure you are eating and sleeping well as this will play a huge part in recovery, in addition to ensuring that you wont overtrain and crash.
+So ensure you are eating and sleeping well (at least eight hours per night) as this will play a huge part in optimising recovery, in addition to ensuring that you wont overtrain and crash.

 Also, because of the high set and high rep range, bear in mind that there’s no chance of lifting anything near max effort.